cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 The `getPlainText()` takes a representation of a plaintext and should return the corresponding plaintext.
 The other methods work similarly.
 Before we can implement these, however, we need to add representation support to the Elgamal classes created earlier.

-We don't give a detailed walkthrough for that here, the [the representations documentation]({% link docs/representations.md %})) should allow you to implement it on your own for the four classes that require it: `ElgamalPublicKey`, `ElgamalSecretKey`, `ElgamalPlainText`, and `ElgamalCipherText`.
+We don't give a detailed walkthrough for that here, the [representations documentation]({% link docs/representations.md %}) should allow you to implement it on your own for the four classes that require it: `ElgamalPublicKey`, `ElgamalSecretKey`, `ElgamalPlainText`, and `ElgamalCipherText`.

 For `ElgamalCipherText`, it may look as follows: